Searching for the stylish.

 The woman looked as comfortable as if she was lounging in her parlour.
 Lost in thoughts, she sat alone at a table for four.
 A cup of cappuccino was placed in front of her.

 Does this woman live in the upscale Golf Links?
 What is the salary of her chauffeur?
-How frequently does she fly to the clubs of Lisbon?
+How frequently does she fly to Berlin?

 Or, could it be otherwise?
-Is she an poorly-paid office secretary who lives on rent in a one-room apartment in Amar Colony?
 Does she commute in auto-rickshaws?